vmchale/tw-rs/README.md

   - Faster than other tools ([t](https://github.com/sferik/t),
   [tweet-hs](https://github.com/vmchale/command-line-tweeter),
   [oysttyer](https://github.com/oysttyer/oysttyer))
-  - Lightweight (5MB, low CPU/memory usage)
+  - Lightweight (5MB executable)
   - Unobtrusive
-  - Support for colored output.
-  - Can be used in scripts
-  - You know rust and like being able to extend your tools.
+  - You know rust and like being able to extend your tools
   - You want something that can be called from [vim](https://github.com/vmchale/vim-twitter)
+  - Support for colored output
   - You want a twitter library for rust.
+  - Can be used in scripts
   - BSD3 licensed

 Reasons not to use tw-rs: